kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 ls test_parallel_runs/tauMin0_lambdaI0.001
 >> genesis  real_data  rescal  run.par  run.run
 ```
-Running `./run.run` in this test_parallel_runs/tauMin0_lambdaI0.001 directory would begin a rescal-snow run (you may wish to test this now).
+Running `./run.run` in this test_parallel_runs/tauMin0_lambdaI0.001 directory would begin a rescal-snow run (you may wish to test this now; if you encounter permissions errors, run `chmod u+x *` in the same directory).

 The directory names list the run parameters.
 For example, test_paralle_runs/tauMin0\_lambdaI0.001 uses a snowfall rate of 0.001/t0, and has the highest possible wind strength (tauMin=0).
 The other nine subdirectories contain material for runs with different snowfall rates and wind strengths.

-We can submit all of these runs simultaneously using scripts/test_parallel_runs.msub (for Moab systems) or scripts/test_parallel_runs.sbatch (for slurm).
+We can submit all of these runs simultaneously using scripts/run_parallel_rescal.msub (for Moab systems) or scripts/run_parallel_rescal.sbatch (for slurm).
 These scripts contain #MSUB or #SBATCH commands describing the user's email, the queue, the resources in terms of nodes or processors, etc, e.g.:
 ```bash
 #MSUB -q pbatch